Department of Physics and Astronomy

 Email: kcroker(s/this/at symbol)phys.hawaii.edu

-I'm affiliate graduate faculty at the University of Hawai'i at Mānoa, welcome to my lynx friendly page.
+I'm affiliate graduate faculty at the University of Hawai'i at Mānoa, welcome to my webpage!

 My broad research interest is Einstein's theory of gravitation, General Relativity (GR).